mike97-pro/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Michele Pompilio graduated in Computer Engineering at the Politecnico di Torino.
 His studies focused on automation and intellingent CPS, with a M.Sc. thesis on wearable robotics applied in the telemedicine field.
-Actually he collaborates with the University of Siena on the developement of new wearable robotic systems.
+Actually he is a Robotics for Healthcare Ph.D. student at the University of Siena, where he is continuing his studies on the developement of new wearable robotic systems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.